pratik644/AppacitiveSDK/README.md

 For example, if you want to send an email to every new registration, it is useful to have an email template with placeholders for username and confirmation link.

-Consider we have created an email template where the templatedata is -
+Consider we have created an email template named `welcome_email` where the templatedata is -

 ```objectivec
 "Welcome [#username] !
 Thank you for downloading [#appname]."